Dr. Vincent Zubowicz discusses how patients choose implant sizes before a breast augmentation.

 For a long time, it was generally accepted that an implant placed below the pectoralis muscle was less likely to suffer from hardening than one placed directly below the breast.
 Critical review of both groups of patients has shown that if there is a difference, it is minimal.
 Furthermore, one form of treatment of capsular contracture, the closed capsulotomy, is decidedly more difficult if the implant is below the muscle.

 Vitamins, both pre- and post-op have never been shown to be of any benefit.
-Breast massage and other breast "exercises" similarly have been advocated by some but have never been shown to effect the softness of the breasts.
-As a matter of fact, several plastic surgeons have claimed that capsular contracture is increased by vigorous post-op manipulation.
+Breast massage and other breast “exercises” similarly have been advocated by some but have never been shown to effect the softness of the breasts.
+It can even be argued that capsular contracture is increased by vigorous post-op manipulation.
 I do not recommend massage of the augmentated breast.

 Antibiotics are given routinely to our patients to guard against infection.Some reports claim that a low grade infection may contribute to the development of breast hardening.
 The raw data to support this is lacking but the possibility does exist.
 All plastic surgeons employ meticulous sterile technique.
 In addition, it is my practice to irrigate the pocket during the operation with an antiseptic solution plus an antibiotic solution.
 Intravenous antibiotics are given during the case and post-operative antibiotics are taken for five days.
 These precautions may decrease the incidence of capsular contracture but do not eliminate the problem.